jansc/tmjs/README.md

 # Copyright and License

 `tmjs` has been written by Jan Schreiber (jans [at] ravn.no).
 It is licensed under the MIT license.
-See the file LICENSE for details.
+See the file MIT-LICENSE.txt for details.